Nevill Coghill (VC)

-Nevill Josiah Aylmer Coghill VC (25 January 1852 – 22 January 1879) was an Irish officer in the British Army and recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+Lieutenant Nevill Josiah Aylmer Coghill VC (25 January 1852 – 22 January 1879) was an Irish officer in the British Army and recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Family and early life

 Born in Drumcondra, Dublin at Belvidere House, Coghill was the eldest son of Sir John Joscelyn Coghill (1826–1905), 4th Baronet, JP, DL, of Drumcondra, County Dublin (see Coghill baronets), and his wife, the Hon.
 Katherine Frances Plunket, daughter of John Plunket, 3rd Baron Plunket.
 He was a nephew of David Plunket, 1st Baron Rathmore and William Plunket, 4th Baron Plunket.
 The painter Sir Egerton Coghill, 5th Baronet was his younger brother and he named his son, Nevill Coghill in his honour.
 Coghill's nephew became a literary scholar and a member of the Inklings with C. S. Lewis and J. R. R. Tolkien.

 Coghill was educated at Haileybury College from 1865 to 1869.
 In 1876 he set sail with the 24th Regiment of Foot to Cape.